PhyStat/Website/docs/index.md

 to ejection from the meeting, to notifying appropriate authorities.
 Retaliation for complaints of inappropriate conduct will not be tolerated.
 If a participant observes inappropriate comments or actions and personal intervention seems appropriate and safe, they should be considerate of all parties before intervening.
-Our code of conduct for this workshop is adapted from the [APS Code of Conduct:
+Our code of conduct for PHYSTAT events is adapted from the [APS Code of Conduct:
 ](https://www.aps.org/meetings/policies/code-conduct.cfm)